 If caught early, a small crack in a chimney’s brick and mortar is a fairly simple fix.
-The cost to repair is between $175 and $250.
+According to HomeGuide, the cost to repair small cracks is between $150 and $500 (CAD 200 and CAD 690).
 To fix larger cracks, bricks may need to be removed and replaced.
-Depending on the scope of the damage, repairs may cost $650 to $1,000 or more.
+Depending on the scope of the damage, repairs may cost $600 to $1,000 (CAD 825 to CAD 1,375) or more.

 Keep in mind that, if left unaddressed, a chimney crack will typically grow in size and lead to additional, more expensive repairs later.

 The crown is one of the most important aspects of a properly functioning chimney.
 It works to protect the bricks and mortar of the chimney from the elements by keeping rain and other moisture from entering the flue.
 Generally made from concrete, the crown sits atop the chimney on the outside and endures all different types of weather conditions, from frigid rain to the hot summer sun.